 You really need to be your own worst critic.
 Remember that your customers are buying the product on faith; they can't hold it, smell it, or test it, so you have to do the QA for them.
 As a dropshipper, you don't usually have the stock on hand, but you can at least get a sample.
 Note what could be improved, what the potential problems could be, and whether it works as it should.
 Include these in your product description so your customers know what to expect.
 If it really sucks, then you don't have to sell it.

 If you're upfront with them, it may cost some sales initially, but ultimately you will build trust and sell more products in the future.
+Remember, your customer is the one thing that can make or break your business.
 You will also experience fewer returns for misrepresentation and avoid negative feedback (the latter of which is a quick way to ruin your reputation).

 If you're dropshipping from China, the most common problem isn't with the product per se (folks tend to have a laid-back attitude when they buy items made in China), but with the instruction manuals which are next to useless unless your customers are fluent in Mandarin.
 That's not a big deal if you're selling something that doesn't have to be assembled, or so simple that you don't really need instructions, but otherwise you have to do something about a crappy manual.
 You can make your own set of instructions and upload it for your customers.
 Doing so is a lot easier if you've already tested the product.